Joe-Collins-1986/Hangman/README.md

    * Easy to use functionality.
       - **REVIEW - Simple intuitive buttons/functions.
 Built without overcomplicating and game requirements.
 All built on one page for simplicity.**
    * Responsive for any device size to encourage mobile use as well as desktop use.
       - **REVIEW - Built with responsive design for all devices.
-Structure of page amended to best suit the appropriate device size..**
+Structure of page amended to best suit the appropriate device size.**
    * Links to the client's social network accounts to enhance their online presence.
-      - **REVIEW - Social network links located in footer with clear recognisable images..**
+      - **REVIEW - Social network links located in footer with clear recognisable images.**
    * Addictive gameplay to encourage return clients and drive positive word of mouth to encourage new users.
       - **REVIEW - Used feedback from testers to build a game which has been well recieved with testers re-using for their own enjoyment.**